ICJIA/v0-icjia-ticker/README.md

 - **Speech Bubble Popups**: Displays detailed information about each news item in a speech bubble when hovered or focused.
 - **Configurable Options**:
   - Ticker speed and direction.
-  - Dark mode and light mode support.
+  - Light mode and dark mode toggle.
   - Speech bubble font sizes and background color.
 - **Accessibility**: Includes ARIA roles and keyboard navigation support.

+## Dashboard Controls

+The dashboard allows you to control the following:

+1. **Ticker Position**: Move the ticker to the top or bottom of the screen.
+2. **Ticker Speed**: Adjust the scrolling speed of the ticker (1 = fastest, 10 = slowest).
+3. **Theme**: Toggle between light mode and dark mode.

 ## Demo